gabrielkassjohnson/chess-and-eigenvectors/README.md

 they are weaker because of being constrained and innefective in their starting position, and nothing else.
 They can move the same as any other of the same piece type, it's their starting position that matters.

-This implies one final caveat about understanding the results of the following procedure: they only apply to pieces in their starting positions, at the beginning of the game.
+This implies one final caveat about understanding the results of the following procedure: they only apply to pieces ***in their starting positions, at the beginning of the game***.
 They don't show on their face positional strengths.
 Once the game starts, and pieces start moving, their actual strength in that situation is not the same as it was when the position was different.
 One way to think about this is sacrifice value.
 In the endgame, just because a pawn started out as a central pawn or an outside pawns doesn't make it more valuable anymore, the position has changed so much, and there are so few pieces on the board that it doesn't matter anymore, only the position matters.
+You wouldn't sacrifice a piece based on these values, because the position matters too much.

 So if this procedure doesn't capture positional information what does it capture?
-It averages all of those positional advantages into a single number that for each piece that represents it's capturing ability, relative to other pieces.
+It averages all of those positional advantages into a single number that for each piece that represents it's ***capturing ability, relative to other pieces***.
 This approach takes as an axiom that capturing pieces,over many games, is what demonstrates a pieces relative strength.
 Furthermore, the entire game is advanced by capturing pieces, until the King too is inevitably trapped and captured.
-So these numbers also represent each piece's 'influence' over the game, from their starting positions.
+So these numbers also represent each piece's ***'influence' over the game, from their starting positions***.
 For example, what exactly is the underlying reason why a queen should be worth so much?
 Is it because it can move around the board better than other pieces?
 Yes, but the real effect of that is that it can capture many more pieces than say, a pawn.
 There is nothing preventing a pawn from capturing many pieces in any given game, even a piece of high value.
-But averaged over many, many games, the panws will not be capturing nearly as many pieces as the stronger pieces are capturing, and weaker pieces will, on average, capture pieces with lower strengths.
+But averaged over many, many games, the pawns will not be capturing nearly as many pieces as the stronger pieces are capturing, and weaker pieces will, on average, capture pieces with lower strengths.